 Diet & Gout

 Those who are overweight should be on a weight loss program.
 However, they should not go on a crash diet as this can make gout worse.
 Diet alone may not cure gout.
-However, uric acid can be lowered by avoiding excess alcohol (especially grain liquor), red meat, shell fish, organ meats (brain, liver etc) and juices or drinks sweetened with high fructose corn syrup.
-You do not need to avoid spinach, vegetables or all foods high in purine, as some high purine foods carry a higher risk of gout than others.
-Concentrated cherry juice contains enzymes which could lower uric acid.
+However, uric acid can be lowered by avoiding excess alcohol (especially grain liquor), red meat, shellfish, organ meats (brain, liver etc), and juices or drinks sweetened with high fructose corn syrup.
+You do not need to avoid spinach, vegetables, or all foods high in purine, as some high purine foods carry a higher risk of gout than others.
+Concentrated cherry juice contains enzymes that could lower uric acid.
 Drink plenty of water, eat a diet rich in fresh vegetables and lean meats.